 Everyone knows that the Mediterranean cuisine is one of the tastiest around.
 Maltese dishes are an enchanting concoction of the many nations that have influenced Malta over the years.
 The Maltese take great pride in their delicious cuisine with scrumptious fish dishes featuring heavily.

 One of the perks of visiting such a small island is that you’re never too far from the next adventure.
 Stunning beaches, vibrant nightlife and quiet coves are never out of reach or a long trip away.
 Malta might only measure 27km long and 14km wide, but it packs in a whole lot of wonder into such a small size.

 9. ENJOY THE TURQUOISE WATERS

-Malta’s inviting waters make for some of Europe’s best snorkelling spots.
+Malta’s inviting waters make for some of Europe’s best snorkeling and freediving spots.
 Make sure to snorkel through the caves and reefs of Comino to experience the Mediterranean waters at their turquoise finest.
 Malta is also a haven for other water sports such as windsurfing, kite surfing and jet skiing.
-For those who enjoy a more gentle time on water, you can paddle your way around the coast in a kayak or rock the windswept look while sailing.
+For those who enjoy a more gentle time on the water, you can paddle your way around the coast in a kayak or rock the windswept look while sailing.

 10. DISCOVER YOUR OWN MALTA

-And we suggest to experience a completely new approach to Malta with this Malta Guide
+And we suggest experiencing a completely new approach to Malta with this Malta Guide